 4. Increase Your Revenue

 While you may file this into the category of, “easier said than done,” increasing your revenues doesn’t necessarily mean charging your clients more.
-Additional revenue can be generated by adding a new product line or upselling complimentary services that bring additional value to your business.
+Additional revenue can be generated by adding a new product line or upselling complementary services that bring additional value to your business.
 Adding new revenue to your business will help to achieve a good debt ratio, positioning you for greater opportunities in the future.

 What DTI Means For Your Business